Mt. Fuji & Fuji Five Lakes Itinerary

 Omni Buses

-The Omni Buses are the most convenient way to travel around the Fuji Five Lakes area.
-From Kawaguchiko Station there are three lines of Omni buses that take you to various places in the area from Kawaguchiko Station.
+The Omni Buses are the most convenient way to travel around the Fuji Five Lakes area without a car.
+From Kawaguchiko Station three lines of Omni buses take you to various places in the area.

 Red Line (Lake Kawaguchi) | Runs every 15 minutes | Eastern and northern shores of Lake Kawaguchiko |